Estate Planning for the Soon-To-Be Retired

 Ms. Wagner: Retirement from employment may and very often does bring about significant changes in one’s financial circumstances.

 From an income standpoint, employment related compensation will be replaced by retirement benefits and accumulated savings.
 Employer-provided health insurance may no longer be available.
 Term life insurance provided through employment will likely terminate.
-Even personally owned term insurance may be too costly to continue.
+Even personally-owned term insurance may be too costly to continue.

 Thus, while we function as legal rather than financial advisors, we do recognize the importance of a review of one’s financial circumstances and the need for understanding how one’s financial life will be different in post-retirement years.
-(The “golden years” are not so gold if the gold is lacking.)
+(The “golden years” are not so golden if the gold is lacking.)

 Q. With people living into their 80s and 90s, should you expect to have to revise your estate plan?